-Part of SELC's approach in catalyzing a more just and resilient society is to be the change we want to see.
-SELC has adopted policies that distribute "ownership" throughout the organization, allow for more dignified livelihoods, expand access to our legal services, and empower a new generation of grassroots legal experts.
+Part of Sustainable Economies Law Center's approach to catalyzing a more just and resilient society is to be the change we want to see.
+We have adopted policies that distribute "ownership" throughout the organization, allow for more dignified livelihoods, expand access to our legal services, and empower a new generation of grassroots legal experts.
 These policies include:

 An equal and capped pay rate: Every member of our organization is compensated equally for their work - whether an attorney or not.
 That salary is based on two objective measures of our local economy - the average Oakland income and a regional living wage indicator calculated by the Economic Policy Institute.